Sociopaths Statistics

 Research Gate

-Currently, no cure exists for sociopathic disorders, however, research suggests that symptoms decrease with age.
-ASPD is the closest medical practitioners have gotten to towards diagnosing sociopaths properly.
+Currently, no cure exists for sociopathic disorders; however, research suggests that symptoms decrease with age.
+ASPD is the closest medical practitioners have gotten to diagnosing sociopaths properly.

-According to the data, antisocial behavior in people living with ASPD begin declining when they become middle-aged.
+According to the latest statistics for sociopaths, antisocial behavior in people living with ASPD begins declining when they become middle-aged.
 People over 40 are less likely to act violently or exhibit signs of aggression.

 Based on the premise of remitting symptoms, older sociopaths are more likely to build stable relationships over time.